Why have a Church Energy Audit?

 The energy survey report should contribute useful information for your overall carbon reduction plan.
 If you do not yet have a strategy for becoming a net zero carbon church the report may be a useful starting point.

 Once you have received your report, it would be advisable for the PCC to look carefully at the recommendations.
 It may not be practical or financially viable to implement all the suggestions immediately.
-Develop a staged plan over a 2-5 year timeframe, implementing the easy and cheap options first and working towards complex and costly projects later.
+Use the report to feed into your carbon net zero plan (Template Carbon Net Zero Parish Plan).
+Your plan can be staged over a 2-8 year timeframe, implementing the easy and cheap options first and working towards complex and costly projects later.
 Consider what additional assistance, advice and funding you may need.